 04 Nov 5 steps to winning more Cyber Monday sales

-Halloween was just a few days ago – and for retailers, that means it’s time to focus on the upcoming holiday shopping season in earnest.
 Historically, Black Friday has been considered the kickoff of the holiday shopping season, but it’s no longer the headliner for Thanksgiving weekend sales.
-Digital commerce has seen tremendous growth in the past few years, and the trend made a big impact during the holidays last year.
-Not only did online purchases make up 44% of Black Friday’s total sales in 2013 according to reports by the National Retail Foundation (NRF), Cyber Monday sales surged to a record 21% growth even as Black Friday sales saw a 2.7% dip from the previous year.
+Digital commerce has seen tremendous growth in the past few years, and the trend made a big impact during the holidays.
+Not only did online purchases make up nearly half of Black Friday’s total sales, but Cyber Monday sales surged as Black Friday sales dipped from the previous years.

 It’s clear that consumers are prepared to spend on Cyber Monday; that said, the market will be saturated with competitors all vying for attention.
 It’s therefore crucial to be prepared – and to start preparing early.
 Here are five steps retailers should take now in order to win sales on Cyber Monday this year:

 The best marketing tactics and preparation won’t mean a thing if your website crashes from increased traffic on the big day.
 Fortify your back-end and make sure the entire process is smooth for the customer, from viewing items to reading reviews to checking out.
 While you’re at it, do a content check on each platform to ensure cohesive messaging and aesthetic throughout.
 Put your best foot forward, not just with marketing materials but also with the overall shopping experience.

 2. Set up your landing pages

 Just as retailers are getting ready for Black Friday and Cyber Monday, shoppers are gearing up, too.
 According to a report by Google’s digital marketing publication Think with Google, many consumers are doing their research before the big event.